Steps to become a Lawyer/Attorney in Ohio

-- Certificate executed by the dean of your law school when I first began studying law
+- A certificate executed by the dean of your law school when I first began studying law

-- Certified transcript of college credits showing completion of a bachelor’s degree before entering law school
+- A certified transcript of college credits showing completion of a bachelor’s degree before entering law school

-- Original and one copy of Applicant’s Character Questionnaire
+- Original and one copy of the Applicant’s Character Questionnaire

 - Fingerprint identification card

 - Two original separately executed General Authorization and Release forms

 - Three original separately executed NCBE Authorization and Release forms